carter-yagemann/barnum-tracer/README.md

 Place your input samples in the `inputs/` directory.
 Traces will be saved to `traces/` (one directory per input sample).
 Extracted binaries will appear in `extract/`.
 Both of these outputs are needed by Barnum Learner.

+# Improving Results

+Consult `GUIDE.md` for tips and tricks on how to get the best possible results.